To start, it is helpful to understand which companions are beneficial for your spinach plants and which ones to avoid.

 Spinach is a quick-growing vegetable, and harvesting can begin 6 to 8 weeks after planting.
 Moreover, you can cut the whole plant or individual leaves.

-Pick the outside leaves when ready and leave the inner ones to mature so the plant continues to grow.
+Pick the outer leaves when ready and leave the inner ones to mature, allowing the plant to continue growing.

 Takeaway